If you live in the Southeast (even as far north as North Carolina and north Georgia) and love your lawn, please scout for fall armyworms (FAW) daily.

 eggs > larvae > pupae > moths

-The eggs are laid in shrubs adjacent to turf or in unexpectedly non-horticultural places like sides of building, fences, posts, signs, old cars, and I've even seen a picture of their egg masses on a flag.
-Unlikely, seemingly inhospitable places as seen in the picture of a black post.
+Eggs are laid in shrubs adjacent to turf or in unexpected places like sides of building, fences, posts, signs, old cars, and I've even seen a picture of their egg masses on a flag.
+They are found in unlikely, inhospitable places such as on a black post, as shown in the picture.

 We rarely see them in our production fields because with hundreds of acres of tightly mowed turf there is nowhere suitable for them to lay their eggs.

 FAW Larvae /Caterpillars - The Damaging Phase